Make Fun Of Life!

 “We’re all a little broken, but last time I checked, broken crayons still color.” -Trent Shelton (Trent Simmons Shelton (born 1984))

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Art” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Art Gathered By David Hugh Beaumont.

 “The strength will with the burden grow.” -Tom Taylor (1817 - 1880): “Abraham Lincoln” (1865), stanza 9, line 1, as quoted in the “London Punch” and in Edmund Clarence Stedman: “A Victorian Anthology” (1895); type of work: poem